ifd3f/astrid.tech-old/projects/astrid-tech/index.md

 Currently, the backend's only functionality is to serve and receive possibly anonymous comments.

 I have pointed [Docker Hub](https://hub.docker.com/repository/docker/astridyu/astrid_tech_api) at my repo to build, test, and release a new `:latest` image on every push to main.

-It is deployed as a Docker container on a [Contabo](https://contabo.com) VPS located in Missouri for about \$8/mo.
-See [the `docker-compose.yml`](https://github.com/astralbijection/astrid.tech/blob/main/docker-compose.yml) for deployment details.
-I will soon set up [Watchtower](https://github.com/containrrr/watchtower) to automatically pull the image, so that the only thing I need to do with deployment is push to `main`.
+It is manually deployed as a Docker container on a [free Oracle Cloud Infrastructure](https://www.oracle.com/cloud/free/) VPS.

 ## Content